sonaaliM/PythonFinancialAnalysis/TradingBasics/RSI.md

 # Momentum Oscillator

-- works only in range bound markets
+- works only in range bound markets, else will show extreme fluctuations
-- RSI is a Momentum Indicator but it can work in all markets
+- RSI is a Momentum Indicator
 - Invented by J.Welles Wilder(New Concepts in Technical Trading Systems)

 # Leading vs Lagging Indication